Travesti (gender identity): Terminology

-The use of the term travesti meaning cross-dresser was already common in French in the early 19th century, from where it was imported into Portuguese, with the same meaning.
-It precedes that of "transgender" in the region and its differentiation from the notions of "transsexual" and "trans woman" is complex and can vary depending on the context, ranging from considering it a regional equivalent to a unique identity.
-The original use of the word refers to the act of cross-dressing, and became extended in the 1960s to refer to individuals who dressed as women as a performance or in their day-to-day lives.
+The use of the term travesti was common in French in the early 19th century, from where it was imported into Portuguese with the same meaning.
+Transvestite (travesti in Spanish and Portuguese) gained usage in scientific and medical literature in the late 19th and early 20th centuries, followed by the terms "transsexual" and "transgender".
+The original use of travesti refers to the act of cross-dressing and became extended in the 1960s to refer to individuals who dressed as women as a performance or in their day-to-day lives.
+Its differentiation from the notions of "transsexual" and "trans woman" is complex and can vary depending on the context, ranging from considering it a regional equivalent to a unique identity.